ayl-duke-dev-28/ayl-duke-dev-28/README.md

 ## ⚡ Fun Fact

-Outside of code I analyze baseball data for Duke's varsity team, tutor SAT students, and have qualified for the AIME three years running.
+Outside of code I analyze launch angle and spin rate data for Duke's varsity baseball team, tutor SAT students (avg. +80 points), and have qualified for the AIME three years running.

 ---